Quick icebreakers for online meetings (that don’t suck)

 For example:

-- A hand that you attach to the front of a train that runs near the sea, to keep stray beach balls off the tracks
+1. a hand that you attach to the front of a train that runs near the sea to keep stray beach balls off the tracks

 I either do this as shoutout the answer or in smaller breakout groups with a chance to share back.